-After configuring your computer, restart to verify basic system operation with your new settings.
-While not necessarily required, it is best to do so in order to resolve any possible conflicts or incompatibilities revealed by changes made to your BIOS, SCSI configuration, or other computer hardware and settings.
+Restart your computer to verify basic system operation with your new settings.
+While not required, this may resolve any conflicts or incompatibilities revealed by changes made to your BIOS, SCSI configuration, or other computer hardware and settings.

-If you experience problems after configuring your computer, check your settings again, then try resetting one at a time and restarting until you identify which setting(s) might be the source of the problem.
+If you experience problems, check your settings again, then try resetting one at a time and restarting until you identify which settings might be the source of the problem.
 Resolve any startup problems before proceeding with your Pro Tools installation.
-For troubleshooting and other Windows system information, see Appendix C, "Windows System Optimizations".
+For troubleshooting and other Windows system information, see Appendix C, "Windows System Optimizations."